 To help you get a better understanding of a topic, from time to time I share a video or two relating to the articles I write, which are meant to give you some creative ideas to make your videos or still photos, and I am treating you to a few here.

-Have you ever been to a zoo and been frustrated by shooting a photo of your favorite critter through a fence?
+Have you ever been to the zoo and been frustrated by attempting to shoot a photo of of one of its inhabitants through a fence?

 Attach your camera to a monopod, use the self-timer, raise your camera above the fence and you've got a clear photo, with nothing in between your subject and your successful photo.
 Raising your camera to a higher vantage point is often a better perspective to take for other reasons too.